 Are you racing on a treadmill as you strive to do ‘all the things‘?
 Do you feel energised or exhausted by the work you do?
 Or do you feel as though you are constantly running a race against the clock, whether you work at home, run a business or you are balancing a career with family, with no finishing line in sight?

-The beginning of this brand new year is a great time to re-evaluate how to nourish yourself so you have the energy to have fun.
-I’m not asking you to make resolutions – I gave up on these long ago, it just seems like more pressure.
-Instead, why not give yourself a huge high five for all that you are and all that you are doing right now.
+It’s time to re-evaluate how to nourish yourself so you have the energy to have fun.
+Firstly, give yourself a huge high five for all that you are and all that you are doing right now.
 You are enough.
 You don’t need to keep up with anyone else, you don’t need to feel ‘less than’ whatever you feel you ‘should’ be.
 You have probably heard me say ‘don’t let anybody ‘should’ on you – and that includes YOU!

 So instead of adding more ‘to dos’ to your list, let’s pause for a few moments and do a ‘health check’ of the ‘fun versus frantic’ factors in your life.
 Check in and ask yourself, how do I want to be as a parent and a partner?

-If you have had a year of stress and pressure it is time to make some changes because:
+If you feel overwhelmed by stress and pressure it is time to make some changes because:

 - We all know babies and children are little barometers of our own stress.
 If you are a frantic mum, your child is more likely to be frantic: if he senses your disconnection, his efforts to reconnect with you can present as ‘difficult’ or unsettled behaviour.
 A need for ‘attention’ is just asvalid as a need for food and nourishment – your touch, your eye contact, listening attentively and being present are nourishment for your little (and not so little) one’s soul and self- esteem.
 They tell him, I am valued.
 Then he can value himself.
 He will feel safe and loved and he won’t need to do ‘silly things’ to ‘get your attention’.